Remote & Async Work 45 min

 “We offer employees a workcation two or three times a year, where the company offers a whole mansion for a full month for any employee in a warm place to work and ’be on vacation,’” he said.
 “Remote work made it possible.”

-“Something we’ve started enjoying is coloring,” said Kyrah Altman, CEO and co-founder of LEAD.
+“Something we've started enjoying is coloring,” said Kyrah Altman, CEO and co-founder of Let's Empower, Advocate, and Do, Inc. (LEAD).
 “LEAD’s Self-Care Coloring Book for Adults is filled with positive affirmations, notes of positive psychology, and feelings of self-compassion and empowerment!”

 According to Altman, coloring improves focus, reduces stress and anxiety, and promotes feelings of calmness, peace, and well-being.

-Both Gregory and Kohler discussed the importance of a sense of connection and trust between team members.
-Gregory dedicates the first few minutes of every meeting to simply chatting with co-workers and clients.
+Gregory and Kohler discussed the importance of a sense of connection and trust between team members.
+Gregory dedicates the first few minutes of every meeting to simply chatting with coworkers and clients.

 Gregory also encourages team members to check out early, say no, and set realistic deadlines so that work doesn’t spill over into personal time.
 “Not everything is as urgent as we may think,” she said.